zino-rs/zino/zino-derive/docs/model_accessor.md

   mark a column as the primary key.

-- **`#[schema(snapshot)]`**: The `snapshot` annotation is used to indicate that the column should be included in query population.
+- **`#[schema(snapshot)]`**: The `snapshot` annotation is used to indicate that the column should be included in a query population.
 Built-in snapshot fields:
   **`id`** | **`name`** | **`status`** | **`updated_at`** | **`version`**.

 - **`#[schema(reference = "Model")]`**: The `reference` attribute specifies